Algiras/Miserable/blog/src/content/blog/2025-09-09-passiveaggressivegifts.md

 ---

 **Mood**: Slightly unhinged
-**Location**: Sitting in under a blanket fort I built to hide from my landlord's email
-**Mental State**: I have the attention span of a goldfish on espresso.
+**Location**: Scattered across the floor of my own expectations
+**Mental State**: Loading...
+99% complete (estimated time: infinity)

 # The Incident

 So, today was a thing.
-I tried to meditate, but I just ended up making a mental list of every embarrassing thing I've done since the third grade.
-I thought about how this perfectly encapsulates my current trajectory.
-Usually, people have a 'glow up', but I think I'm experiencing a 'gray out'.
-It's like my life is being directed by a very sad European filmmaker who forgot to write a script.
+I stood in the 'International' aisle of the supermarket for twenty minutes just to feel like I was traveling.
+I left with a can of water chestnuts I don't know how to open.

 I stood there for a long time, just taking it in.
 The realization that I am an adult who is allegedly in charge of things is the most recurring nightmare I have.
-I accidentally liked a three-year-old photo of my ex's new dog.
-I am currently considering a name change and moving to a different continent.
-I mean, who allowed this?

 # The Spiral

 The theme of the week is **Passive Aggressive Gifts**.

-It sounds like a choice, doesn't it?
-Like I sat down with a planner and some gel pens and decided to lean into the chaos.
-But it's not.
-It's an accumulation of every 'I'll deal with that tomorrow' and every 'it's fine' that I've uttered over the last decade.
+I tried to 'manifest' a better life and all I got was a targeted ad for a weighted blanket.
+Apparently, the universe thinks I just need to be pinned down.

 We live in a world where your refrigerator can tell you if you're out of milk, but it can't tell you why your heart feels like a deflated balloon.
-Technology has solved everything except the things that actually matter.
+Technology has solved everything except the meaning of it all.

-I find myself thinking about the version of me I thought I'd be.
-She had matching luggage and a favorite brand of olive oil.
-She didn't spend forty-five minutes debating whether a stain on a t-shirt counts as a 'pattern'.
-We're not even the same species anymore.

 # The Aftermath

-I'm currently trying to decide if I should face the music or just turn the music up until I can't hear my own thoughts.
-Option B is currently winning by a landslide.

-Everything feels like it's made of cardboard and hope, and it's raining.
-But hey, at least I found a five-dollar bill in my coat pocket.
-It's enough for half an oat milk latte or one-sixteenth of a therapy session.
-Decisions, decisions.
+It's enough for one-sixteenth of a therapy session.
+Maybe I'll just ask the barista for advice.
+They're usually just as tired as I am.

+If you see me in public, no you didn't.
+I'm currently a figment of my own imagination and I'd like to keep it that way.

 ***